 Tomsk Technological Institute (TTI) was opened in 1900, but only for male students.
-However, in 1901 the institute council sent an inquiry to the Ministry of Education, demanding to provide female students with access to lections.
+However, in 1901 the institute council sent an inquiry to the Ministry of Education, demanding to provide female students with access to lectures.
 This initiative was widely supported by both academic and city communities.
 The organizers were professors’ wives Maria Shiptsina and Olga Zubasheva.
 Being a part of the institute academic community they understood the importance of higher education for women.
 It is worth mentioning, that the council decided to accept noncredit female students even without the ministry permission.

-Among the first female students, there were Izabell Kartashova, the wife of the TTI rector.
-When Izabell began her study at the institute, she had two babies and shortly after that, she gave the birth to the third one.
+Among the first female students, there was Izabell Kartashova, the wife of the TTI rector.
+When Izabell began her study at the institute, she had two babies and shortly after that, she gave birth to the third one.
 However, domestic chores did not stop her from finish her education.
-She has pure desire for knowledge and qualified education.
+She has a pure desire for knowledge and qualified education.
 It should be noted, that in that time, professors' and researchers' wives strived to actively participate in academic life.
-For example, Anna Vanyukov was a muse and faithful assistant of the first graduate of the Chemical Department Vladimir Vanyukov.
+For example, Anna Vanyukov was a muse and faithful assistant of the first graduate of the Chemical Department - Vladimir Vanyukov.
 Vladimir and Anna got married in 1906 when he graduated from the institute as an engineer.
-Right after graduation, he applied to postgraduate program t the Department of Metallurgy and in 1909 he successfully presented his thesis.
-That year he began to deliver lections at the Division of Chemistry.
+Right after graduation, he applied to the postgraduate program of the Department of Metallurgy and in 1909 he successfully presented his thesis.
+That year he began to deliver lectures at the Division of Chemistry.
 The couple worked together in laboratories of Tomsk Technological Institute, conducting experiments and research projects.
 It was pure love for science.

 Another example is Genia Orman.
-She was the wife of Professor Nikolay Kurin, together with whom she used to delivered lections at the Division of Chemistry and later at Chemical Engineering Faculty.
+She was the wife of Professor Nikolay Kurin, together with whom she used to give lections at the Division of Chemistry and later at Chemical Engineering Faculty.
 Together they trained many highly qualified researchers and specialists.

 In 1906, the TTI council agreed to accept 12 girls, as noncredit students.
 Five of them began to study at the Engineering Division.

 Later, the number of accepted female students considerably fell.
 In 1908 there were nine, 1909 - only one, 1910-1915 - three.
-The reason was a decision of the Ministry of Education to close the courses for female students.
+The reason was the decision of the Ministry of Education to close the courses for female students.
 They had to fight for their right to continue education and the institute provided all possible assistance.
 Three of them succeeded to uphold this right.

 Unfortunately, these female students were not allowed to receive an official diploma.
 However, after a while, one developed special rules and conditions for female students, necessary to obtain a degree.
 It allowed to receive advanced knowledge and skills, but they received engineer diplomas only after 1917.